Installation | Topics | Beyond Lino

 General configuration

 If your customers want to access their Lino from outside of their intranet, then you need to setup a domain name.
 See How to get a public domain name.
+In this case you need to have DNS set up and working because installing a Lino site will use certbot to request a certificate.

 Configure the default umask